Grading System

 Grade Changes

 A request for a grade change must be made to the course instructor.
-Applications for grade changes must be signed by the instructor, department chair, and dean.
-All grade changes must be submitted by the dean or the instructor to the Office of Records; they will not be accepted from the student.
-After a degree has been conferred, in no case may a grade change be made for a course, or courses taken while pursuing that degree.
+Request for grade changes must be signed by the instructor, department chair, and dean.
+All grade changes must be submitted by the dean or the instructor to Records Services; they will not be accepted from the student.

 Course Repeat